5 Tips to Better Identify Aromas in Wine

 One of the best ways to improve your ability to distinguish aromas in wine is through comparative, or side-by-side, tastings.
 The slight (or significant) differences in the smells of different wines will become much more apparent when they’re smelt side by side.
 This is why I like to include at least three different wines in my public group classes and private tasting!

 Some examples to try out include:

 My final tip is simple, but certainly not easy.
 Be confident in your ability.
-There is no wrong answer when it comes to describing wine (as long as you’re not a sommelier trying to pass a certified exam or something, in which case thanks so much for reading my blog and please disregard everything I’m about to say).
+There is no wrong answer when it comes to describing wine.
 Does the wine smell like a hay bale on a muggy summer day?
 If it does to you, then it sure does.
-Does the wine smell like your grandma's old perfume?
+Does the wine smell like your dad’s old cologne?
 Absolutely.
-Does it smell like sweaty leather saddle?
+Does it smell like a sweaty leather saddle?
 Yep, I’d believe you.

 You really can’t go wrong.
 So go out there, sniff some wines and describe those aromas with confidence.